Alekseyev I-212

-The Alekseyev I-212 was a twin-engined, jet fighter designed in the USSR in 1947 at OKB-21 (OKB - experimental design bureau).
+The Alekseyev I-212 was a twin-engine jet fighter designed in the USSR in 1947 at OKB-21 (OKB - experimental design bureau).
 It was a two-seat variant of the I-21 (Istrebitel' - Fighter) designed in response to a requirement for a very long-range fighter issued by the Voenno-Vozdushnye Sily (VVS), (Soviet Air Forces), in 1946.
 Intended as an escort fighter, it was also designed for use as a night fighter and reconnaissance aircraft.
 No prototype was built, although some parts may have begun building before the project was completed.

 Development

 After working as Lavochkin's right-hand man during World War II, Semyon Alekseyev was appointed as Chief Designer of OKB-21 at Gor'kiy in 1946.
 The Council of the People's Commissars directed Alekseyev, among others, to develop jet fighters using more powerful engines than the captured German examples and Soviet-built copies.
 The OKB was tasked to design a single-seat jet fighter that could meet the very demanding specification of a maximum speed of 980 km/h and a range of 3000 km with drop tanks.
 The OKB responded with the I-21, which was planned to be built in several variants.

 Development of the I-212, one such variant, began in 1947 as a twin-engined, all-metal, two-seat jet fighter.
 The round, streamlined fuselage was optimized to reduce drag and house the considerable amount of equipment and fuel required by the VVS.
 It had mid-mounted straight laminar flow wings and the engine nacelles were mounted in the middle of the wing, with the wing spars continued by banjo rings around the engines.
 The cruciform tail unit was swept at 45°.
-To save weight, the main load-bearing structures of the airframe were constructed from V-95 aluminum alloy and high-strength steel.
+To save weight, the main load-bearing structures of the airframe were constructed from V-95 aluminium alloy and high-strength steel.
 Elektron (a magnesium alloy) was used for many components and castings.
 The aircraft used a tricycle undercarriage with the main wheels retracting into the fuselage.
 Hydraulically actuated air brakes were fitted either side of the rear fuselage.